Wasaga Beach: History

 During the 1900s, families began to discover the beauty of the area.
 The beach gradually became a place for family picnics and holidays during the summer months, and the first cottages were built.
 In 1909, a new steel bridge was constructed to replace the Vanvlack Bridge.
 Wasaga Beach had its beginning as a major resort area when the first beachfront hotel, The Capstan Inn, was opened in 1915 by entrepreneur John McLean in what would later develop into the present Beach One area.
 In 1918, he opened the Dardanella Dance Hall, and over the next several decades more hotels, venues, and amusements would open.
-During the 1940s, servicemen stationed at Base Borden, a nearby military base, visited Wasaga Beach's amusement park, and they made Wasaga Beach known across the country.
-After the war, Wasaga Beach continued to be a popular place for cottages and day trips.
+During the 1940s, servicemen stationed at Base Borden, a nearby military base, visited Wasaga Beach's amusement park (named Playland), and they made Wasaga Beach known across the country.
+After the war, Wasaga Beach continued to be a popular place for cottagers and day trippers.
+However, most of the attractions would subsequently close down, with Playland ceasing operations in 1985.
+Two water parks, both named Waterworld, opened that year, with Blue Mountain resorts first constructing the Waterslides at beach area 1 with Waterworld taking over.
+The main park closed at the end of the 2007 summer season whilst the beach area 1 park closed in 2006 and subsequently being demolished due to multiple cost issues, with the location at Beach One converted into a splash pad, which was itself later closed and turned into a performance space.

 Wasaga Beach entered history's headlines in 1934.
-It was the site of departure for the first overseas flight from mainland Canada across the Atlantic to England.
-A plane named the Trail of the Caribou used Wasaga Beach's long, flat, sandy beach as a take-off strip.
+It was the site of departure for the first overseas flight from mainland Canada across the Atlantic Ocean to England.
+A plane, named Trail of the Caribou, used the beach as a makeshift runway.

 The town was originally referred to as "the northern border of Flos Sunnidale and Nottawasaga Townships".
 The first municipal reference occurred with a designation of a Local Improvement District in 1947.
 In 1949, Wasaga Beach was classified as a police village in the Township of Sunnidale, and was incorporated as a village in 1951.

 In 1959, the beach was designated as a "Crown beach", which was the precursor to the establishment of Wasaga Beach Provincial Park.
-The province began expropriating beachfront properties to create a continuous belt of parkland along the full length of the beach, save for keeping the main beach area for commercial uses.
-This proved controversial; so the province scaled down plans and settled for separated parks, which are today's Beach Areas 2-6.
-Driving and parking along the beach was previously permitted and popular, but in 1973 the province took cars off the beach.
+The province began expropriating beachfront properties to create a continuous belt of parkland along the full length of the beach, save for keeping part of the main beach area for commercial uses.
+This proved controversial; so the province scaled down plans and settled for separated parks, which are today's Beach Areas 2–6.
+Driving and parking on the beach was previously permitted and popular, but in 1973 the province took cars off the beach.
+However, a paved beachfront street, Beach Drive, was constructed along Beach 1 shortly thereafter.